No Need for Cable, You Can Watch MLB Games Online & Over-the-Air

 |Mohu Antennas are the #1 Selling Antennas on Amazon for a Reason!|

-While FOX isn’t completely bereft of baseball, it is nowhere near sufficient for even the most casual of fans.
-The easiest solution to your baseball woes is to subscribe to the service MLB.tv and watch Baseball online.
+MLB.tv: While FOX isn’t completely bereft of baseball, it is nowhere near sufficient for us die-hard fans.
+The easiest solution to your baseball woes is to subscribe to the service MLB.tv and watch Baseball online via any of your standard browsers.

-For $110.00 you can access every regular season out of market baseball game for the rest of the year .
-Of course the downside is that you won’t be able to watch any teams in your area.
+For $99 you can access every regular season out of market baseball game for the rest of the year.
+Of course, the downside is that you won’t be able to watch any teams in your area.
 This blackout applies to away games as well as home games.
 So if you live in Atlanta and the Braves are in San Francisco, you still won’t be able to watch the game.
 What’s worse is that the blackout areas make no sense whatsoever.
-Here is the blackout map.
+To figure out what games you would be blacked out from seeing, use MLB’s zip code search tool.

 MLB on Yahoo

 They say the best things in life are free, and Yahoo is going the extra mile to prove it.
-For this upcoming season, Yahoo will be airing 180 MLB baseball games online for free.
+For past seasons Yahoo aired 180 MLB baseball games online for free.
 That equals out to one free game every day.
+Not sure if they will renew this effort, but I sure hope they do.

 Cord Cutting Baseball Fanatics Have Options